GergelyTimeea/FileWatcherSMB/README.md

 ---
 ## Event Deduplication Structures Used: `Helpers/IConcurrentHashSet.cs` and `Helpers/ConcurrentHashSet.cs`

-####

-This part of the code provides a **thread-safe set**—a data structure that safely stores unique items even when accessed by multiple threads at the same time.
+This part of the code provides a **thread-safe set** - a data structure that safely stores unique items even when accessed by multiple threads at the same time.
-In this app, it is used to keep track of which file events need to be processed, making sure each file is only handled once per batch.
+In this application, it is used to deduplicate file events, ensuring that if the same file changes multiple times in quick succession, only one event is retained for processing.
+This allows both the file watcher and the background processor to interact with the set safely and concurrently.

-#### How does it work?
+### How does it work?

 - **`IConcurrentHashSet`** is the interface.
   It defines the basic operations needed for a set: